yuan-cc/yuan-cc.github.io/research/projects/complementarity.md

 relationship between neutrino and gamma-ray luminosities, Lν ∝ (L_ph)^*&gamma;*.
-Using the gamma-ray luminosity functions for blazars including flat spectrum radio quasars (FSRQs) and BL Lac objects, as well as the Fermi-LAT detection efficiency, we estimate contributions from blazars resolved by F ermi-LAT as well as the unresolved counterpart.
+Using the gamma-ray luminosity functions for blazars including flat spectrum radio quasars (FSRQs) and BL Lac objects, as well as the Fermi-LAT detection efficiency, we estimate contributions from blazars resolved by Fermi-LAT as well as the unresolved counterpart.
 The figure below shows the fraction of *Fermi*-LAT-resolved blazars in the cumulative neutrino flux as a function of the index *&gamma;*.
+Combining this ratio with the existing limits of stacking analyses, we obtain the constraints on the blazar overall contributions (detected blazars + undetected blazars).